imrafaelmerino/json-values/docs/README.md

 Choose the appropriate version according to your Java runtime.

+Find [here](./../docs/CHANGELOG.md) the releases notes.

 ## <a name="bc"><a/> Backward compatibility

-Please be aware that versions prior to 13.1.0 may not maintain backward compatibility, as indicated in the changelog.md file.
+Please be aware that versions prior to 13.1.0 may not maintain backward compatibility.
 This library has served as a kind of laboratory for my experimentation, and initially, backward compatibility was not a primary concern.
 The focus was on creating a powerful library, and insights into necessary improvements often come with real-world usage.

 Given that the library now has a substantial user base, starting from version 13.1.0 and onwards, every effort will be made to ensure backward compatibility.
-This enhancement is aimed at providing a more stable and user-friendly experience, especially for a feature-rich library like json-values."
+This enhancement is aimed at providing a more stable and user-friendly experience, especially for a feature-rich library like json-values.

 ## <a name="rp"><a/> Related projects